 LSMs consist of 8 courses of which 6 are Arts & Science Classes.
 For the EEGS LSM, students take 3-4 Natural and Applied Science courses and the rest from a pre-approved list of courses from a variety of disciples.

 Additionally, the student enrolled in the LSM program is assigned as advisor who guides them through the process of creating an e-portfolio.
 The advisor must approve the student's semester course schedule plans through e-portfolio.
 At the end of every year students submit an annual retrospective piece where the student reflects on how the LSM-approved courses over the past year have made an impact on them.
 At the end, the student must also complete a culminating project.

 For more information or to declare the Earth, Environment and Global Sustainability LSM Contact: David Szymanski

-LSMs must be declared at a specific date before the end of the sophomore 2nd semester
+LSMs must be declared at a specific date before the end of the sophomore first semester

 The minor in Earth, Environment, and Global Sustainability (EEGS) comprises four courses beyond the NS four-credit and MA/NS elective courses.
 Our Earth’s environmental issues and the sustainability of its resources will provide humanity with one of its biggest challenges for the foreseeable future.
 Scientific and technological solutions to environmental problems will be dependent on economic, political, and social constructs that will require global cooperation.
 The EEGS minor provides students with a background and global perspective for understanding some of the environmental challenges facing societies.
 [Excerpt Taken from Bentley's Natural Science Program's Page]